Ed Fagan: 1995 Holocaust lawsuits against Swiss banks

-In the 1995, Fagan filed lawsuits against Swiss banks that had refused to repay money that belonged to Holocaust victims.
+In the 1995, Fagan filed lawsuits against three Swiss banks that had refused to release funds they held that belonged to Holocaust victims.
 The banks in question settled the claims outside of court, resulting in a payout of US$1.25 billion.

 According to news reports Fagan held up the final formal signing of the German slave labor settlement because he wanted more money for himself.
 While several hundred people and German and American representatives waited, Fagan, still wearing an ABCNEWS 20/20 microphone, could be heard "haggling over the fees, and then boasting of his success".
 He was recorded saying "I got the legal fees up..We did great, we did great we just got another, we just got some more money."

 Among Fagan's many critics was New York University law professor Burt Neuborne, who had said on record: "We essentially worked around him...I mean, he was, he was there, but, but he played, if I tell you zero, I mean zero role in developing the legal theory, in presenting the legal theory, and in participating as a lawyer."
 Neuborne, a leading human rights lawyer, believed that it was time to set the record straight: